In 2021, most people can be forgiven for feeling as though investing in cannabis companies…

 April 23, 2020 – House to Vote on Bill that Replenishes Funds for Small Business Loans and Grants

 Today the House is expected to vote on the Paycheck Protection Program and Health Care Enhancement Act, which adds additional funds to the PPP, economic injury disaster loans and emergency grants.
-Attorney Gordon W. Prince examines the new bill as well as the likelihood for another round of major relief legislation.
+Attorney Gordon W. Prince examines the new bill and likelihood for another round of major relief legislation.

 April 18, 2020 – Corporate Restructuring and Commercial Bankruptcy in the Age of COVID-19

 What are your options for negotiating new terms with lenders, vendors and employees as you grapple with the shutdowns?
-Here’s a closer look at restructuring options as well as bankruptcy law during COVID-19 with attorneys David deBruin and Michael Merlie.
+Attorneys David deBruin and Michael Merlie take a closer look at restructuring options and bankruptcy law during COVID-19 .

 April 16, 2020 – Analysis: PA Supreme Court Rejects Latest Challenge to Gov. Wolf’s Business Shutdown Order